-Over the next 10 years I followed Kathleen Peddicord and Lief Simon through their writings until I was ready to join Live and Invest Overseas (LIOS) as an All-Access Member in the summer of 2014.
+Over the next dozen years I followed Kathleen Peddicord and Lief Simon through their writings until I was ready to join Live and Invest Overseas (LIOS) as an All Access Pass member in the summer of 2014.

 When LIOS announced Nashville as the destination for their Annual Retire Overseas Conference in August 2014, I knew the time had come to make my move.

-Shortly after the conference ended, I created a three-week itinerary for April to May 2015 that was anchored by a five-day conference attended by 700 international travel bloggers (TBEX) in Lloret de Mar, Spain.
+Shortly after the conference ended, I created a 3-week itinerary for April and May 2015 that was anchored by a 5-day conference attended by 700 international travel bloggers (TBEX) in Lloret de Mar, Spain.
 I was convinced that learning about successful travel bloggers’ nomadic lives would offer a glimpse into my future.